edickie/bids-on-scinet/tutorial_code/01_building_singularity_containers.md

 sudo docker run -it kaczmarj/neurodocker:0.5.0 --help
 ```

-Now you need to convert from singularity to docker - this uses a Docker image put out by singularity can docker2singularity
+Now you need to convert from docker to singularity -  this uses a Docker image put out by singularity called `docker2singularity`

-Note: we are using the "-v" mounts to give it two input paths
+Note: we are using the "-v" volume mounts to give it two input paths:

 + `/var/run/docker.sock` is the place were all your docker images are sitting
 + `/scratch/edickie` is the location where I want the output image to end up